fatmimi/Mass-spec_peak_fitting/README.md

 # Peak fitting of KIE measurement from Mass Spectrometry Data

-This code has been applied on the following publication in order to accelerate the data processing efficiency of peak fitting and was verified by the traditional method with [Origin](https://www.originlab.com).
+This code has been applied on the following publications in order to accelerate the data processing efficiency of peak fitting and was verified by the traditional method with [Origin](https://www.originlab.com).

+- A dissociative transition state in Hepatitis Delta Virus ribozyme catalysis.
+Benjamin Weissman, Şölen Ekesan, **Hsuan-Chun Lin**, Shahbaz Gardezi, Nansheng Li, Timothy J. Giese, Erika McCarthy, Michael E Harris, Darrin M York, and Joseph A Piccirilli, J. Am.
+Chem.
+Soc 2023.

 - **Hsuan-Chun Lin**, Benjamin Weissman, Syed Shahbaz Gardezi, Vernon Anderson, Darrin York, Joseph Piccirilli, Michael Harris **2018 ACS National meeting New Orleans, March 22-26**
 Kinetic isotope effects on catalysis by the HDV ribozyme-precise determination of isotope ratios using electrospray ionization time-of-flight mass spectrometry